 Over the course of their careers, the members of our management team have developed a broad international network of contacts and corporate relationships that we believe will serve as a useful source of investment opportunities.
 We believe that the network of contacts and relationships of our management team will provide us with an important source of prospective target businesses.
+However, our management team has no prior or current affiliation with other special purpose acquisition vehicles or other blank check companies.

 Rajiv Shukla has served as Chairman of the Board and Chief Executive Officer since our inception.
-From June 2013 to May 2015, Mr. Shukla served as Chief Executive Officer of Pipavav Defence & Offshore Engineering Company, one of the largest shipbuilding and private sector defence companies in India.
+From June 2013 to May 2015, Mr. Shukla served as Chief Executive Officer of Pipavav Defence & Offshore Engineering Company, one of the largest manufacturing companies, focused on shipbuilding and defence, in India.
 As CEO, he successfully executed one of the largest debt restructuring projects in India and effected a change of control transaction.
-Earlier, he worked as a private equity investor at Citi Venture Capital International and ICICI Venture and Senior Director at Pfizer, Inc. Mr. Shukla has made over 40 investments in India, China, Brazil, Thailand, US and UK and served as Board member of 8 companies.
+Earlier, he worked as a private equity investor at Citi Venture Capital

+International and ICICI Venture and Senior Director at Pfizer, Inc. Mr. Shukla has made over 40 investments in India, China, Brazil, Thailand, US and UK and served as Board member of 8 companies.

 As more fully discussed in "Management - Conflicts of Interest," if any of our officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has pre-existing fiduciary or contractual obligations, he may be required to present such business combination opportunity to such entity prior to presenting such business combination opportunity to us.
-All of our officers and directors currently have certain relevant pre-existing fiduciary duties or contractual obligations.
+None of our officers and directors currently has any relevant pre-existing fiduciary duties or contractual obligations that would conflict with our company's objectives.